thalesbertaglia/instasynth/notebooks/README.md

 # Reproducing the Experiments

-This repository contains the Jupyter notebooks required to reproduce the experiments and results presented in our paper.
+This directory contains the Jupyter notebooks required to reproduce the experiments and results presented in our paper.
 Below, you'll find a brief description of each notebook and its purpose:

 ## Notebooks